minikin/BLoC/README.md

 </h1>

 <p align="center">
-  A predictable state management library that helps implement the <a href="https://youtu.be/PLHln7wHgPE" target="_blank">BLoC design pattern.</a>
+  A predictable state management library that implement the <a href="https://youtu.be/PLHln7wHgPE" target="_blank">BLoC design pattern in Swift.</a>
 </p>

 <p align="center">